akeneo/CsvToAsset/README.md

 # Setup
 Note: to setup this tool, you'll need a valid **API Client ID** and its **API Client secret** from your Akeneo PIM instance.
 Read the dedicated documentation to proceed: https://api.akeneo.com/getting-started-admin.html

-Back in tool, you need to copy the [.env](https://symfony.com/doc/current/components/dotenv.html) file:
+You need to copy the [.env](https://symfony.com/doc/current/components/dotenv.html) file:
 ```bash
 cp .env .env.local
 ```